tomsoftware/Irbis-File-Format/README.md

 Disclaim: infratec and IRBIS are registered Trademarks.
 I do not have any connections to infratec and this is just a hobby project.

+# Java-Version
+You can find a JAVA-Port at https://github.com/jonathanschilling/irb